aonanj/synapseip/DATABASE_SCHEMA.md

 ## public.patent\_claim\_staging

-Temporary storage for independent claims of patents in the `patent_staging` before merging into `patent_claim` table.
+Temporary storage for independent claims of patents in `patent_staging` before merging into `patent_claim`.

 ### Columns